FlexShopper/FLEXPRICE/README.md

 *   productSelector: '.product' // Selects the product container/containers
 *   priceSelector: '.price' // Selects the element containing the price relative to the product container

-###Optional Options:
+###Optional:
-*   targetSelector: '.price' // Selects the element which will be used as the target for insertion - widget is inserted as the last child of the target's parent
+*   targetSelector: '.price' // Selects the element which will be used as the target for insertion - widget is inserted as the last child of the target's parent, defaults to the "priceSelector" option
+*   size: 'SM' // Set the size of the plugin labels (XS,SM,MD, and auto), default auto
+*   debug: true // Enable debug mode, default false

 ###Configuration Examples: